 Control, something that many humans want to have over their dogs.
-In many ways this makes perfect sense, not just because we are responsible and accountable for their dog family member(s), but also because being in control gives a feeling of security and trust.
-Having a sense of control over your own experiences and knowing what can be expected, is of high importance for welfare.
+In many ways this makes perfect sense, not only because humans are responsible and accountable for their dog family member(s), but also because being in control gives a feeling of security and trust.
+Having a sense of control over your own experiences and knowing what to expect is of high importance for welfare.

 The more we feel in control (the feeling alone can be enough), the more relaxed we become.
 When humans are faced with unpredictable situations, stress automatically occurs and coping mechanisms arise.
 Individual preferences will remain, but most people have a need for routines and predictability, resulting in a sense of control over their own experiences.

 Exactly the same can be said for dogs.
 It is a common myth that dogs would want to gain control over others.
 Dogs really just want control over their own experiences.
 Unpredictability and a lack of control can cause dogs stress and negative feelings such as fear and frustration, often resulting in behaviour that causes problems for their human guardians.

 A physically and emotionally healthy dog can be tolerant and resilient.
 They will quickly recover from stressful situations, especially if these are short and when there is plenty of room to recover.
 However, if a dog has no sense of control over their own experiences whatsoever and it is constantly challenged, pressure can rise and recovery can become more and more slow and difficult.
 If this goes on for a long period of time, this can eventually result in chronic stress, threatening a dog’s emotional and physical welfare.